Trends

 Does the proportion of people with disability who completed Year 10 vary between states and territories?

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), grouped by Australian states and territories.
-In 2018, the proportion of people with disability in Western Australia who had completed Year 10 was 90%, compared with 82% in Tasmania (please note that some categories were not published due to small sample numbers and to protect confidentiality).
+In 2022, 92% of people with disability in Western Australia and 89% in South Australia had completed Year 10 (please note that some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 Population groups